2ndSightLab/ai-tracker/fixed.md

 6/3/2026

+🟢 archive lambda needs cross account permissions to read any resource it needs to back up in any account in the OU

 🟢 step for selecting which resources to deploy instead of just deploying "all" - deploy all or select numbers, shared menu that can be used for all resources.

 🟢 Need archive vpc that can be deployed if needed and torn down when done archiving to save money (vpc endpoints especially) + remove the role?